sakina1303/kanbo/README.md

 ## 🤖 AI Assistance

-This project was built with assistance from Lovable AI, an AI-powered development platform.
+This project was built with assistance from AI tools.
 The AI helped with:

 - Component architecture and structure
 - TypeScript type definitions